-On the other hand, the wool import shifted to the private trade from the beginning of 1950.
-Then, MITI announced "Detailed Criteria of Allotment of the Foreign Exchange for Wool Import from January to March, 1950" (Showa 25-nen 1-3-gatsu Yomo Yunyu Shikin Wariate Saimoku).
-The substance was that a total amount of the foreign exchange budget for wool (9613 thousands dollars) was divided into a part for domestic demand(70%) and a part for export(30%), and that the former part was allocated according to production capacity of each firm, while the latter part was allocated according to export records of each firm (Wool Spinning Association of Japan[1987a], p.94, appendix, pp.24-25).
-The export records and production capacity were already used as the criteria, but there was an important change in the method of allocation in July, 1950.
-Although in the method decided in January, 1950, the total amount of foreign exchange for the export and the domestic demand was set respectively beforehand, after July, 1950, the foreign exchange was preferentially allocated according to export records, the residual of which was allocated according to the production capacity for the domestic demand41.
-The method from July, 1950 is usually called export link system of wool (Textile Society of Japan[1958], p.321).
+Meanwhile, the wool import was shifted to private trade from state trade at the beginning of 1950.
+Simultaneously, MITI announced "Detailed criteria of allotment of the foreign exchange for wool import from January to March, 1950" (Showa 25-nen 1-3-gatu yomo yunyu shikin wariate saimoku).
+The substance of which was that a total amount of the foreign exchange budget for wool (9,613 thousands dollars) was divided into two parts: one for domestic demand (70%) and the other for export (30%).
+The former was allocated according to production capacity of each firm, while the latter was allocated according to export records of each firm (Wool Spinning Association of Japan[1987a], p.94, appendix, pp.24-25).
+It is notable that both the export records and production capacity were already used as the criteria.

+In July, 1950 an important revision was introduced in the method of allocation.
+In the method adopted in January, 1950, the total amount of foreign exchange for the export and the domestic demand was set respectively beforehand, however, after July, 1950, the foreign exchange was preferentially allocated according to export records, with the remaining part allotted in consideration of the production capacity for the domestic demand40.
+The method after July, 1950 is generally called export link system of wool (Textile Society of Japan[1958], p.321).

-Although the method of allocation was frequently revised after that, especially important revisions were those in August, 1953 and April, 1955.
-Until August, 1953 the foreign exchange was allocated ex post according to the past export records.
-On the other hand, after August, 1953, the foreign exchange was allocated according to the export plan of each firm beforehand and was adjusted afterwards on the actual export.
-At the same time another system relating to the above revision that is "achievement rewards" (suiko hosho) to increase incentive to export was introduced 42.
+Although the method of allocation was frequently revised after that, important revisions were made in August, 1953 and April, 1955, that is, before August, 1953 the foreign exchange was allocated ex post in accordance with the past export records, and after August, 1953 it was allotted ex ante according to the export plan of each firm and was adjusted subsequently in line with the actual exports.
+At the same time another system "achievement rewards" (suiko hosho) was introduced, it was relevant to the above revisions in order to increase export incentives41.
 Additional foreign exchange was allocated to each firm according to the achievement ratio of the export plan.
-The revision in April, 1955 was to cope with the problems which the revision in 1953 caused.
-The method introduced in 1953 strongly stimulated export, which was criticized by the foreign countries, and caused shortage of the wool for domestic demand.
-Therefore in April 1955, export incentives were reduced by abolishing the achievement rewards and decreasing the ratio of the foreign exchange allocation to the export of each firm (Textile Society of Japan[1958], pp.325-326).
+The revision in April, 1955 was to cope with the problems arose in the revision of 1953.
+The method adopted in 1953 greatly stimulated exports.
+It was criticized by the foreign countries and gave rise to shortage of wool in the domestic market.
+Therefore in April 1955, export incentives were reduced by abolishing the achievement rewards and decreasing the ratio of the foreign exchange allocation to the export of each firm(Textile Society of Japan [1958], pp.325-326).

-These methods and actual allocation were determined by the Hemp and Wool Section of the Bureau of Textile (Mamo-ka), MITI.
-We have found almost complete collection of the materials on the foreign exchange allotment by firm drawn by the Hemp and Wool Section.
-And still fortunately the records of export and production capacity by firm are also available in those materials.
-Hereafter, we will quantify the foreign exchange allocation methods by firm, and then analyze the effects of these method.
+These methods and actual allocation were determined by the Hemp and Wool Section(Mamo-ka) until 1955 FY and the Silk, Wool and Chemical Fiber Section (Kinu Ke Kasen-ka) after that of the Bureau of Textile, MITI.
+We found almost complete collection of the original documents concerning the foreign exchange allocation for wool import made by those sections of MITI.
+Moreover, in those materials the records of exports and production capacity on firm basis are also available.
+Hereafter, we will quantify the foreign exchange allocation method on firm basis, and then analyze the effects of the method.

-First, we regress the amount of foreign exchange (measured by yen) allocated to each firm to the amount of actual export (measured by yen) of the previous term of each firm and equipment capacity (measured by physical unit) using cross-section data, in ordr to examine how foreign exchange allocation was linked to these variables (Table 7).
-The sample firms are the ones on which data concerning foreign exchange allotment, export and production capacity are available in the materials by the Hemp and Wool Section.
+5.2 The Rule of Foreign Exchange Allocation and Measurement of Marginal Rent firm against the amount of actual export (in yen) of the previous term of each firm and equipment capacity (in physical unit) using cross section data in order to examine how foreign exchange allocation was linked to these variables (Table 7).
+The sample firms are those with available data concerning foreign exchange allotment, export and production capacity42.
+The data are taken from the original documents of MITI.